-A fundamental challenge in automated reasoning about pro-15 gramming assignments at scale is clustering student sub-16 missions based on their underlying algorithms.
-State-of-the-17 art clustering techniques are sensitive to control structure 18 variations, cannot cluster buggy solutions with similar cor-19 rect solutions, and either require expensive pair-wise pro-20 gram analyses or training efforts.
-We propose a novel tech-21 nique that can cluster assignments based on their algorithmic 22 essence: (A) how the input space is partitioned into equiva-23 lence classes and (B) how the problem is uniquely addressed 24 within individual equivalence classes.
-We capture these al-25 gorithmic aspects as two quantitative semantic program 26 features that are merged into a program's vector represen-27 tation.
-Programs are then clustered using their vector rep-28 resentations.
-The computation of our first semantic feature 29 leverages model counting to identify the number of inputs 30 belonging to an input equivalence class.
-The computation 31 of our second semantic feature abstracts the program's data 32 flow by tracking the number of occurrences of a unique pair 33 of consecutive values of a variable during its lifetime.
-The 34 comprehensive evaluation of our tool SEMCLUSTER shows 35 that SEMCLUSTER (1) generates far fewer clusters than other 36 clustering techniques, (2) precisely identifies distinct solu-37 tion strategies, and, (3) boosts the performance of automated 38 feedback generation, all within a reasonable amount of time.
-39
+A fundamental challenge in automated reasoning about programming assignments at scale is clustering student submissions based on their underlying algorithms.
+State-of-the-art clustering techniques are sensitive to control structure variations, cannot cluster buggy solutions with similar correct solutions, and either require expensive pair-wise program analyses or training efforts.
+We propose a novel technique that can cluster small imperative programs based on their algorithmic essence: (A) how the input space is partitioned into equivalence classes and (B) how the problem is uniquely addressed within individual equivalence classes.
+We capture these algorithmic aspects as two quantitative semantic program features that are merged into a program's vector representation.
+Programs are then clustered using their vector representations.
+The computation of our first semantic feature leverages model counting to identify the number of inputs belonging to an input equivalence class.
+The computation of our second semantic feature abstracts the program's data flow by tracking the number of occurrences of a unique pair of consecutive values of a variable during its lifetime.
+The comprehensive evaluation of our tool SEMCLUSTER on benchmarks drawn from solutions to small programming assignments shows that SEMCLUSTER (1) generates far fewer clusters than other clustering techniques, (2) precisely identifies distinct solution strategies, and (3) boosts the performance of clustering-based program repair, all within a reasonable amount of time.